DigitalGrinnell/DGPubsX/README.md

 # DGPubsX Server Configuration using Ansible

+This is the 'localVM' branch of my DGPubsX project.  localVM includes a Vagrantfile which the original DGPubsX does not have since that project was built only to provision an existing virtual machine.  localVM, via its Vagrantfile, is intended to build a duplicate copy of DGPubsX in a local VM running on your host computer, not on any ITS-provided server.
+The Vagrantfile used here was borrowed from the project at github.com/DigitalGrinnell/drupal-vm.

-This project was built from the project which is documented below.
+This project, DGPubsX, was built from the project which is documented below.
 To provision the target server clone this project to the server's /tmp directory (this should create /tmp/DGPubsX).
 Change directory to this new folder and run ansible-playbook as so...